What is Micro Meditation and Why Should Kids Practice It?

 What is micro meditation?

-Very simply, micro meditation is a form of meditation that is done in small, two to ten minute increments, throughout the day, resulting in repetition.
+Very simply, micro meditation is a form of meditation that is done in small, 2 to 10 minute increments, throughout the day, resulting in repetition.
 Micro meditation can be any form of meditation, like walking, mantra, loving-kindness, or body scan meditation.

-The key principle is that, unlike some traditional methods of meditation, micro meditation is done in short bursts and at higher frequencies.
+The key principle is that, unlike some traditional methods of meditation, this type of meditation is done in short bursts.

 Repetition, or frequency, is one of the strongest indicators of habit formation and is one reason why micro meditation is so effective.
 In simple terms, the more you do something, the more likely you are to make it part of your daily routine.